- What makes Oyster unique?

 Can I do more than one project?

 Yes.
-Many participants like to combine a bit of hedonism with feeling good about themselves, so do a voluntary and a paid placement.
+Many participants like to combine a bit of hedonism with feeling good about themselves, so do a voluntary and a paid programme with Oyster.

 On our South Africa projects, if you combine more than one on the same trip, we’ll give you a £50 discount.